punnalathomas/docker-demo/README.md

 The basic idea behind load balancing: a load balancer (reverse proxy) stands before a cluster of backend web servers and distributes traffic to the servers.

-Please note: Unlike the general diagram above, traffic in this demo environment does not originate from the public internet.
-All requests are sent locally from the host machine (simulating external clients) and directed to the internal load balancer.
+Please note: Unlike the general diagram above, traffic in this demo environment does not originate from the public Internet.
+All requests are sent locally from the Host Machine (simulating external clients) and directed to the internal Load Balancer.

 ## Architecture Overview

-The setup consists of two virtual machines running Linux Debian Bookworm:
+The setup consists of two Virtual Machines running Linux Debian Bookworm:
 1.  **Master:** Runs the SaltStack Master service.
 2.  **Minion:** Runs Salt Minion, Docker Engine, the Nginx Load Balancer (Reverse Proxy); and Nginx Web Servers within Docker Containers.